ricca509/F/README.md

 ```javascript
 var instance = F.createInstance('F.Tests.TestModule');
 ```
-You can extend the standard instance of a module with additional configuration.
+You can **extend the standard instance** of a module with additional configuration.
 Your configuration will be applied to your instance, without modifying the default definition of the module:

 ```javascript
 var instance = F.createInstance(F.Tests.UIModule, {
     el: 'body'
 });
 ```
-Every time you create an instance of a module, the F library calls before and after callbacks if provided.
-The complete call for the 'createInstance' function is the following:
+Every time you create an instance of a module, the F library calls `onBefore` and `onAfter` callbacks if provided.
+The complete call for the `createInstance` function is the following:

 ```javascript
 var instance = F.createInstance(moduleToCreateInstanceFrom, extendObject, onBefore, onAfter);
 ```
-The core library is very small by purpose and the ability of creating plugins is provided.

 #### The `init` function
-If you define a `init` function within your module, it will run as soon as you create an instance of the module via the `F.createInstance`.
+If you define a `init` function within your module, it **will run as soon as you create an instance** of the module via the `F.createInstance`.

 The *core F library* is pretty much this: a simple way to create namespaces that contain variables, object or functions and create instances of them.
+This helps maintaining a **structured, globals-free code**.

 The power of the library is the fact that, by using a generic modular system, you can define your own module type and let the library call it for you.
 The next section explore the modules echosystem.

 ### Helpers functions
-The core of the library will remain small by purpose, the following functions are available:
+While the core of the library will remain small by purpose, the following functions are available:
 * `F.defineModule(namespace, module, callback)`
 * `F.createInstance(module, opts, onBeforeCreate, onAfterCreate)`
 * `F.trimStart(str)`